 What is the Limitation of Supercharging?

-A supercharger can be run in several ways.
-Superchargers are used to increase the volumetric efficiency of the engine.
+A supercharger can be run in a number of ways.
+Superchargers are basically used for increasing the volumetric efficiency of the engine.
 Supercharging does not result in any combustion problem, rather it improves combustion.
-It increases intake pressure and reduces temperature ignition delay.
-However, the supercharger has certain limitations.
-In this article, I will discuss the limitations of supercharging.
+It increased intake pressure and reduces temperature ignition delay.
+But the supercharger has some certain limitations.
+In this article, I will discuss the limitation of supercharging.

 Limitation of supercharging.